 Another important variable in this configuration file is allow\fallbacks.
 Most community users will want to set it to no, which is the default.
-In operations, this variable is set to yes, which enables alternate paths in the HWRF run in case a component fails.
+In operations, this variable is set to yes, which enables alternate HWRF run configurations in case a component fails.
 For instance, when allow\fallbacks is set to yes and the GSI fails, the run does not stop.
 Instead, the initial conditions for the main forecast are obtained directly from the output of the vortex relocation.